 - Network Traffic > 5%.

 Processes that have been defined by a user as being important.
-For example, by enabling Log Analytics for a process.
+For example, by enabling Log Monitoring for a process.

 Note: Dynatrace provides also the option of monitoring specific processes that fall into neither of these categories.